An international applicant is anyone who is not a US citizen or US permanent resident at the time of application to

 For the purposes of the application, you will submit all required academic records as described above by uploading them to the online application system.
 Please note that should you be made an offer of admission, you will be required to submit official academic records, official copies of degrees awarded (and official English translations where applicable).
 Photocopies and facsimiles of the documents are not acceptable.

 Not all international degrees are comparable to the US bachelor’s degree.
 The University of Chicago Booth School of Business reserves the right to review the academic records of all international applicants and to determine whether the academic credentials presented from a non-US institution are comparable to the US bachelor’s degree.
-Applicants holding only professional diplomas or higher certificates or members of professional associations such as the Institute of Chartered Accountants are not qualified to apply for admission unless they also hold recognized university degrees or titles as mentioned below.
-Minimum academic requirements are described below for countries requiring clarification in some specific areas.
+Applicants holding only professional diplomas or higher certificates or members of professional associations such as the Institute of Chartered Accountants are not qualified to apply for admission unless they also hold recognized university degrees.